chbrandt/ISIS3/README.md

         conda install -c usgs-astrogeology isis3

-    If you would like to work with our latest ISIS version 4 Release Candidate instead run:
+    > If you would like to work with our latest ISIS *version 3* **Release Candidate**, rather than updating to ISIS 4, instead run:
+    >

-        conda install -c usgs-astrogeology -c usgs-astrogeology/label/RC isis
+    >     conda install -c usgs-astrogeology -c usgs-astrogeology/label/RC isis=3.10.0

-    If you would like to work with our latest ISIS version 3 Release Candidate, rather than updating to ISIS 4, instead run:
+    > If you would like to work with our latest ISIS **version 4** *Release Candidate* instead run:
+    >

-	    conda install -c usgs-astrogeology -c usgs-astrogeology/label/RC isis=3.10.0
+    >     conda install -c usgs-astrogeology -c usgs-astrogeology/label/RC isis

 7. Finally, setup the environment variables: